rizac/stream2segment/README.md

 ### 1 Requirements

 In this section we assume that you already have Python (**3.5 or later**) and the required database software.
-The latter should not needed if you use [SQLite](https://docs.python.org/3/library/sqlite3.html) or if the database is already installed remotely, so basically you are concerned only if you need to download data locally (on your computer) on a Postgres database.
+The latter should not be needed if you use [SQLite](https://docs.python.org/3/library/sqlite3.html) or if the database is already installed remotely, so basically you are concerned only if you need to download data locally (on your computer) on a Postgres database.